-A Minister of Religion (or Religious Assistants) can be sponsored for periods up to 4 years and/or permanent residency.
+A Minister of Religion (or Religious Assistants) can be sponsored for periods of up to 4 years and/or permanent residency.

 An immediate permanent pathway has been added to the Minister of Religion Labour Agreement for those applicants who hold the most senior Minister of Religion position in the religious organisation in Australia, or a State/Territory region of Australia.

-With an On-hire Industry Labour Agreement you could sponsor skilled overseas workers on a temporary basis for certain occupations.
+With an On-hire Industry Labour Agreement, you could sponsor skilled overseas workers on a temporary basis for certain occupations.
 You can assign them to work for a third party only if you remain the direct employer.